ramblingbarney/refactored-invention/README.md

     * At timed intervals the lyrics are shown in blue text
     * The answers are scored and the points awarded are shown below the answer.

+* As a user I want to see a warning message on the page if cookies are disabled in the browser
+  * Example acceptance criteria:
+    * Warning message is shown asking user to enable cookies

 ### Leaderboard Page User Stories

 * As a user I want to see a list of all players with scores from left to right using a different colour.